Support and deliver CPD

-- Will the webinar be interactive (\which of the following will you use?
-Q&A, use of breakout rooms, polls)?
+- Will the webinar be interactive (if so, which of the following will you use - Q&A, use of breakout rooms, polls etc)?

-- Will the proposal be transferable into a more in depth one day workshop in the future (when in a position to deliver face to face workshops again)?
+- Will the proposal be transferable into a more in-depth one day workshop in the future?

 Please provide a brief summary of the recent psychological theory underpinning the submission and how it will be applied.